How Russell W. Beat Terminal Lymphoma at CHIPSA Hospital!

 That’s what drove Russell to CHIPSA.
 All of the treatments are centered around getting your immune system involved in the battle against cancer.
 “When the body is healthy, tissue can wake up and sense that it’s hurt.
 When you get the immune system rallied, you can do some damage,” said Russell.

-But what stood out the most to the Weatherspoons was the standard of care at CHIPSA.
+But what stood out the most was the standard of care at CHIPSA.
 “The experience is highly personable,” said Paula.
 “When you walk through those doors, you don’t feel like you’re at a hospital.
 You feel like you’re with family.
 Everyone is there to support you and help you get better.
 The doctors never rushed us and always had time for both of us.
 Even for me, not as the patient, but as the companion, I always felt welcomed and involved.
 That involvement supported both of us in being able to do this when we got back home.”

 Russell walked into CHIPSA with hundreds of lesions all over his body.
 Shortly after he began treatments, he and his wife watched them disappear.
 By the end of his stay, he only had four or five left.